xiejia1995/MakingFullText/README.md

 This project aims at hepling humanity scholars to produce our own full-text data.

+---

-## A usual workflow for producing full-text data:
+## A usual workflow for producing full-text data from contemporary materials:

 1. Prepare a scan of your documents (in any form, PDF, PNG, etc.)